-The regulators and legislators are 40 thousand feet up high, talking about general problems and generic solutions that in most cases don’t really guide companies as much as they force them to take misguided actions in IT and Cybersecurity.
+The regulators and legislators are 40 thousand feet up high, talking about general problems and generic solutions that in most cases don’t really guide companies as much as they force them to take misguided actions in IT and Cyber security.

-It is up to organizations, large and small, to ask their vendors the hard questions, demand experienced services and field proven solutions, to no longer accept buzz words and fancy terms for a commodity price and paint over the Cyber risks.
+It is up to organizations, large and small, to ask their vendors the hard questions, demand experienced services and field proven solutions, to no longer except buzz words and fancy terms for a commodity price and paint over the Cyber risks.

-If someone were to offer you full health insurance for the entire family for $5 a month, you wouldn’t consider it, knowing that there has to be a catch, understanding that there is no possible way you’re getting any value for that $5.
-You would ask to see what is covered? who is liable? who is behind the company and so on…
+If someone were to offer you full health insurance for the entire family for 5$ a month, you wouldn’t consider it, knowing that there has to be a catch, understanding that there is no possible way you’re getting any value for that 5$.
+You would ask to see what is covered? who is liable? who is behind the company and so on….

 So why is it when someone offers you an expert team of cyber analysts to work 24/7/365 including Incident response teams and various expert services, all for a few hundred dollars a month – that makes sense?
 Ask the same questions you would any other vendor who is offering an unrealistic proposition, see how the answers blow you away.

 The best security advice?
 You don’t have to decide to have visibility and response capabilities, but if you do, make sure you buy capabilities and not buzz words.